September 2021 Agenda—Clinton Township, Michigan

 All Things Google

 Google Suite: the all- encompassing name for the apps teachers select to use within their school or personal domain.
-At St. Peter, the domain administrators set the permissions for which apps teachers and students can use, and when.
+At my school, the domain administrators set the permissions for which apps teachers and students can use, and when.

 In my personal account, I simply add the apps I choose, since all the Google based apps are free.